Billy Porter: Concerts

+Porter performing at the 2024 Capital Pride Festival in Washington, D.C.

 Porter has performed at various venues in New York City, including Lincoln Center, which was broadcast on PBS in 2015 and Joe's Pub in New York City.
 In 2019 Porter headlined at London Pride.

 Porter performed "For What It's Worth" with Stephen Stills at the 2020 Democratic National Convention.

 Personal life

 Porter is gay, having come out at the age of 16 "in the middle of the AIDS crisis".
 He married Adam Smith on January 14, 2017, after meeting him in 2009.
 He was very keen to get married "while Obama was still president and before January 20th, 2017", so the two got engaged on December 29, 2016, and married two weeks later.
 In July 2023, it was announced that Porter and Smith had separated.
+In September 2025, Porter began dating Eric Anderson.

 Porter shared his views on race in the US in a 2020 interview with Vanity Fair, saying: "The reason why our country is in the mess we're in is simply because of whiteness.
 White supremacy.
 White people choke-holding power and sucking the life out of humanity."

 Porter opposed the cultural boycott of Israel.
 In October 2023, he signed an open letter supporting Israel during the Gaza war.

 In May 2021, Porter told The Hollywood Reporter that he had been diagnosed with HIV in June 2007; he was also diagnosed with type-2 diabetes in February 2007 and filed for bankruptcy in March 2007.
 In the same interview, he talked about renting a house on Long Island during the COVID-19 pandemic due to his pre-existing health conditions and about having intermittently attended psychotherapy since the age of 25.

-In September 2025, Porter came down with a serious case of sepsis, which caused him to withdraw from his starring role in a Broadway revival of Cabaret while he recovered.
+In September 2025, Porter contracted a serious case of sepsis, which caused him to withdraw from his starring role in a Broadway revival of Cabaret while he recovered.